-After adjusting the next node to the right in a similar way, the shape is in good agreement with the land plot.
+After adjusting the next node to the right in a similar way, the shape will be in good agreement with the land plot.

-When you wish to snap to an existing Point or node by tapping in its vicinity, remember to first tap on the Snap to Node icon to turn it on using your device in landscape mode.

-If the Crosshairs have moved off the screen, you could tap on the icon to bring the Crosshairs back to the center of the screen.
+When you wish to snap to an existing Point or node by tapping in its vicinity, remember to first tap on the Snap to screen, you could tap on the icon to bring the Crosshairs back to the center of the screen.